uviclibraries/rstudio-intermediate/act-1.md

 ## Creating an R Markdown document

 For the rest of the workshop, we will save our code in an R Markdown file.
 Let's create this file in RStudio.
-The steps are similar to those described in the cheatsheet.
 -   Open RStudio, click **File -> New File -> RMarkdown...**
 -   Enter title, author, and select the type of output format **PDF** and click **OK*
 -   The Markdown document with some example code will appear in your Editor window.